FIND A BIKE SHOP

 Aventon Pace 500.3

 The 12.8-amp-hour battery lets you ride up to 60 miles on a single charge, and you can use the included 3-amp fast charger to quickly juice it back up after a long adventure.
-With a price of $1,799 MSRP, you get tons of features, including unlocking capabilities to reach 28-mph top speeds, a 500-watt motor, and integrated turn signals.
+With a price of $1,799 MSRP, you get tons of features, including a 20-mph top speeds, a 500-watt motor, and integrated turn signals.

 Plus, riders love the Pace 500.3!
 Some said it’s comfortable to ride and easy to breeze up hills, while others mentioned that customer service is very responsive.
 In addition, cyclists mention that the bike assembles quickly, and the instructions are straightforward.